 The pandemic has propelled organizations to evolve how they approach automation and in many cases, accelerate their initiatives.

-When studying the automations that roughly 700 of our clients have built over the course of the pandemic, we uncovered the following (and a whole lot more): a growing number of individuals across an increasing number of roles are building automations; more departments now automate; and business communications platforms—like Slack—are often included in automations in order to alert or engage with users.
+When studying the automations that our clients have built, we uncovered the following (and a whole lot more): a growing number of individuals across an increasing number of roles are building automations; more departments now automate; and business communications platforms—like Slack—are often included in automations in order to alert or engage with users.

 We believe these recent shifts will only continue through 2022, and as such, there’ll be significant implications for everyone impacted—from employees to customers to prospects.

-With this in mind, let’s take a closer look at what you can expect in 2022.
+With this in mind, let’s take a closer look at 3 automation trends in 2022.

 Wondering what else we found from our research?

-You can read our W*rk Automation Index to uncover all of our key findings.
+You can read our Work Automation Index to uncover all of our key findings.

 IT & business will continue to shift roles within automation development